 Now, your leadership may not require that you lay down your life or be jailed (a dead man doesn’t lead), but you must be willing to lay down your life for your vision.

 Most of the leaders who were willing to lay down their lives didn’t die till their leadership was successful, but it was that willingness that pushed them to continue through the tough times.
-Passion keeps you motivated towards the success of your leadership even when you aren’t getting the desired results.
+Passion keeps you motivated toward the success of your leadership even when you aren’t getting the desired results.

 Passion will make you learn and study to see your leadership begins to bring the desired result.